hafsabn/Big-Data-Labs/README.md

 #  Big Data Labs

 Here are my solutions to lab assignments from the **Big Data** module during my university journey.
-These labs cover a wide range of big data technologies, from distributed computing with Hadoop and Spark to machine learning, graph processing..etc
+These labs cover a wide range of big data technologies, from distributed computing with Hadoop and Spark to machine learning, graph processing...etc

 ## Lab Overview